karishmathakrar/GreenGridPR/README.md

 ## Setup and Running
 ### Installation
 To set up the environment for this project, run:

 `conda env create -f environment.yml -p ./environment`

+To activate the environment, run:

+`conda activate ./environment`

+To install `boto3`, which is used to download the PR100 data, run:

+`pip install boto3`

+To download the PR100 data, navigate to the data directory (`cd data`), and run:

+`python download_pr100_data.py`

 ### Running the Code
 To run the main application: